sagrawalx/sagrawalx.github.io/_pages/en/index.md

 Hi!
 My name is Shishir Agrawal; I also go by Sunny.
 I am a human being.
 I currently live on lands stewarded since time immemorial by the [Kumeyaay people](https://en.wikipedia.org/wiki/Kumeyaay).

 I'm employed as a postdoctoral mathematician at UC San Diego.
-My research interests include algebraic geometry and related things (arithmetic geometry, algebraic statistics, ...).
+My research interests include algebraic geometry and related fields, like arithmetic geometry or algebraic statistics.

 Outside of math, things I like doing include doodling, reading, cooking, backpacking, studying language(s), and hanging out with my husband and my cat.